 Under policy d, the analysis on the entry-bidding game is simplified substantially.
-It essentially reduces to a uni-dimensional game.
 Each contest after the entry stage is a proper subgame.
-The existence theorem of Dasgupta and Maskin (1986) for uni-dimensional discontinuous games allows us to verify the existence of equilibrium in every possible subgame.
-We establish the existence of symmetric equilibria in this game.
+With N to be known to participating bidders, each subgame of N-person contest boils down to a uni-dimensional game.
+The existence theorem of Dasgupta and Maskin (1986) for uni-dimensional discontinuous games allow us to verify the existence of equilibrium in every possible subgame.10 We then readily establish the existence of symmetric equilibria in the entry-bidding game.